prabhatkashyap/IP_To_Country/README.md

 First of all you have to import a CSV present in plugin web-app/countrycsv/ip-to-country.csv. to import csv , you need to do add few lines in Bootstrap.grooy.

-      1)Declear (def IPAddressToCountryService).
+      1)Declear def IPAddressToCountryService.

-      2)You need to add these lines in  def init block . if (IPToCountry.count == 0) {
+      2)You need to add these lines in  def init block in bootstrap.

+              if (IPToCountry.count == 0) {
             println("---------------------------started-------------------------")
             String path = '';